FREQUENTLY ASKED QUESTIONS

 • Isosorbide mononitrate or dinitrate

-• Street drugs called "poppers" (amyl nitrate or nitrite)
+• Street drugs called "poppers" (amyl nitrate, butyl nitrate or nitrite)

 Guanylate cyclase stimulators include: